scottwestoverpersonal/freecodecamp-voting-app/README.md

 # API Basejump: Build a Voting App (Work in progress)

 A NodeJS App that allows users to view polls, create polls, and vote on them.
+The app uses MongoDB for the database, and Stormpath User Management APIs.

 You can view the live demo here: https://pacific-sands-53461.herokuapp.com/